open-webrtc-toolkit/owt-server/doc/servermd/AnalyticsGuide.md

 **3. If you want to send analyzed stream back to OWT server, the last element in pipeline should be ```appsink``` and the element name should be ```appsink```**

-You can create other GStreamer elements that will be used to process and analyze stream in the pipeline.
+You can customize  the pipeline by constructing different GStreamer elements to implement video analytics tasks of different purposes.

 Below we show the InitializePipeline implementation in cpu_pipeline pipeline with CPU to decode, inference and encode.